- Haloperidol oral tablet is only available as a generic drug. There is no brand-name version.

 More common side effects

-The more common side effects that occur with haloperidol include:
+The more common side effects that can occur with haloperidol include:

 - central nervous system effects, including: